madsobitsoe/Systemudvikling2021-cookbook/xml/index.md

 *@Mads: Please comment here!*

-The Marshall and Unmarshaller classes will do actual work of reading and writing the xml strings from the java class.
+The Marshaller and Unmarshaller classes will do actual work of reading and writing the xml strings from the java class.

 I have placed the input xml file "person.xml" and the output xml files directly in the project top folder.
 You may want to change the path in your project.